 Sujal founded Isilon Systems in 2001, a storage company built for the future of unstructured, file-based data, which (at that time) required a fundamentally new storage paradigm.
 In 2006, Isilon completed one of the most successful initial public offerings of the year.
 From 2007 to 2010, Sujal, as CEO, led Isilon during a period of rapid growth, improving operating margins from -37.5% to +20%.

-Isilon was acquired by EMC in December 2010 for $2.5 Billion.
-Sujal served as the president of EMC’s Isilon Storage Division from the acquisition until November 2012, driving significant revenue growth, market expansion and organizational scale.
+EMC (since acquired by Dell) acquired Isilon in December 2010 for $2.6 Billion, the largest acquisition in EMC’s history.
+Sujal served as the president of EMC’s Isilon Storage Division from the acquisition until November 2012, driving significant revenue growth, market expansion, and organizational scale.